 I haven’t heard/seen any audio/video versions of these ads, but they’re presumably American-produced.
 Anyway, NURSE-merger is not a common fate for CURE syllables in Britain.
 Hannisdal reports no NURSE realizations in her entire newsreader corpus.

 GOOSE-merger seems much more common.
-It’s an option when followed by r + vowel, and is precisely analogous to the optional change of WIRE to KITE and of SOUR to MOUTH.
-For instance, the online Oxford Advanced Learner’s dictionary transcribes fiery and floury with WIRE and SOUR: ˈfaɪəri and ˈflaʊəri; whereas the online Macmillan dictionary transcribes them with KITE and MOUTH: ˈfaɪri and ˈflaʊri.
-Similarly, the online Cambridge entry for tourist sounds like to-wrist:
+It’s an option when followed by r + vowel, and is precisely analogous to the optional change of WIRE to PRICE and of SOUR to MOUTH.
+For instance, the online Oxford Advanced Learner’s dictionary transcribes fiery and floury with WIRE and SOUR: ˈfaɪəri and ˈflaʊəri; whereas the online Macmillan dictionary transcribes them with PRICE and MOUTH: ˈfaɪri and ˈflaʊri.
+Similarly, the online Cambridge entry for tourist sounds like two-wrist:

 (Unsurprisingly, the accompanying transcription is not ˈtuː.rɪst but the conservative ˈtʊə.rɪst.)